ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

 * clean up server
     * split each route into its own file X
-    * better way to handle uuid conversions
+    * better way to handle uuid conversions X
-    * better way to handle time conversions
+    * better way to handle time conversions X
-    * comments
-* clean up clients
+* clean up clients X
 * add some variation to the sensor sim
     * drop an object sometimes